 During his African work, which included directing an international archaeological field school, Mark nurtured a deep appreciation for the power of community-centred education, and its potential for international development and transformative learning.
 The experience culminated in the completion of his PhD at the University of Cape Town (UCT) in 2009.

-More recently, Mark completed an MSc in Education (Learning and Technology) at the University of Oxford, and he has held posts as a Learning Technologist and a Senior Lecturer in Teaching and Learning at the University of Greenwich.
+Mark holds an MSc in Education (Learning and Technology) from the University of Oxford, and he has held posts as a Learning Technologist and a Senior Lecturer in Teaching and Learning at the University of Greenwich.

 Mark is a Fellow of the Staff and Educational Development Association (FSEDA), and his current interests include: